 Prime time crime

-While the set is “prominent on the defence side,” senior clerk John Grimmer highlights that “we're very well covered” when it comes to prosecution too, with barristers such as Brian Altman QC taking up positions like senior Treasury counsel at the Old Bailey and prosecuting high-profile cases such as the Birmingham terror plot.
-Although crime and fraud work are “the bread and butter of the set and always will be,” Grimmer notes that “we have a number of practitioners who are very well known for professional discipline work, particularly in healthcare.
+While the set is “prominent on the defence side,” senior clerk John Grimmer highlights that “we're very well covered” when it comes to prosecution too, with barristers such as Brian Altman QC taking up positions like Senior Treasury Counsel at the Old Bailey and prosecuting high-profile cases such as the Birmingham terror plot.
+Although crime and fraud work are “the bread and butter of the set and always will be,” Grimmer notes: “We have a number of practitioners who are very well known for professional discipline work, particularly in healthcare.
 Richard Matthews QC is the market leader for health and safety cases and Jim Sturman is the leading QC for sports law and frequently works for Premiership clubs.”

 The big decision: concision is key